Go back

 Godly: Yes, she was very good at cooking.

-Before my parents got married, she came from San Bernardino to the Pensiun Chastè to work there.
+Before my parents got married, she came from San Bernardino Hospiz to the Pensiun Chastè to work there.

 Federica: Was that how your parents met?